eemrys/sber-ar-vr-opencv/README.md

    mMatrix.preTranslate(-hw, -hh);
 }
 ```
-For our matrix to be used in the deliverAndDrawFrame method, we need to put this code inside:
+For our matrix to be used, we need to put this code inside the ```deliverAndDrawFrame``` method, before it draws the bitmap:
 ```cpp

 canvas.drawColor(0, android.graphics.PorterDuff.Mode.CLEAR);